basil08/jekyll-now/_posts/2020-10-17-my-first-digital-hackathon.md

 ## It all starts with music (Seriously, no kidding)

 I had my earphones plugged on a lazy Thursday afternoon.
-It was either ABBA or Cocteau Twins and I came across this podcast on Spotify called "How to Start a Startup" by  Sam Altman, President of Y Combinator.
+It was either ABBA or Cocteau Twins and I came across this podcast on Spotify called "How to Start a Startup" by  Sam Altman of Y Combinator fame.
 I ended up reading the transcripts for the first intro lecture.
 And their, nestled in one annotation was a link to [Major League Hacking](https://mlh.io).
 A website which curates ongoing hackathons around the globe.

 Due to the grace of the pandemic this year, all events are digital and hence, open to anyone.
 I ended up signing for one!

 ## The fine print

-`hack@home` was the first digital hackathon conducted by the CS club of Brown University.
+`hack@home` was the first digital hackathon conducted by the CS club of [Brown University](https://www.brown.edu).
 It was a four day long weekend including loads of talks, ctfs, model training (ML), fun events, games, workshops, software engineering and of course, hacking!

 I ended up with 3 other people from around the world collaborating on a project decided upon on a discord chat group on a weekend.
 As crazy as it may sound, I was pretty excited as an additional fun fact was Brown University is in Eastern Time Zone, exactly -0930 from IST.
 With complete inversion of timezones on my first hackathon, I knew I was in for some fun :).